vfmd/vfmd-spec/specification.md

      7. The [top node] is popped off

      8. All nodes with _node type_ equal to _link node_ are removed from
-        the [stack of potential opening span tags]
+        the [stack of potential opening span tags] and interpreted as _text fragments_

      9. Set [consumed-character-count] to the number of characters in the _closing link tag_